OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-07.md

 For sin, taking the opportunity afforded by the commandment, deceived me, and through it, put me to death.

 ## Romans 7:12
-So then, the law is holy, and the commandment is holy, righteous, and good.
+Therefore, the law is holy, and the commandment is holy, righteous, and good.

 ## Romans 7:13
 Did that which is good, then, become death to me?
 By no means!
 Rather, it was sin, in order that it might be recognised as sin by bringing about my death through what is good, so that through the commandment sin might become utterly sinful.